sourabh2311/Notes/learningLogging.md

   Whether an individual call to V generates a log record depends on the setting of the -v and --vmodule flags; both are off by default.
 If the level in the call to V is at least the value of -v, or of -vmodule for the source file containing the call, the V call will log.

-  Basically -v thing should be >= V thing
+  Basically -v thing should be >= V thing for logging of INFO to happen

 * `-logtostderr` log to standard error instead of files
 * `-alsologtostderr` log to standard error as well as files